mrjoncastro/admin-panel-umadeus/README.md

 - Search forms for orders and registrations adapt to the user role and allow busca pelo nome do inscrito.
 - Authenticated users can change their password directly from the profile menu.
+- Users can switch between light and dark themes.
+- Toast notifications inform success or error of actions.